vpilo/homeassistant_electrolux_status/README.md

 **Known issues :**
 - This integration is based on new APIs and may be unstable
 - Some commands don't work (to be investigated) : several dropdown lists like setting analog temperature...
+- Upstream API does not currently support `language`

 ### Supported and tested devices